xmNuc/Stram_Read_Crypto_Write/README.md

-Version whidhout iv, less safe, but works for me ;>
+Version whidhout iv, less safe, but it works.
+It uses stream so thats mean works for big files.
+You will gain 'DeprecationWarning' there is never version: crypto.createCipheriv.

 How it works:
-streamencrypt.js
-Using stream encrypting input file.
+streamencrypt.js using stream to encrypt input file.
 Saving to output file.

 Use: